 Then there’s the clarification and fining stage, performed because most drinkers don’t want “bits” floating around in their wines.
 After fermentation, the alcoholic liquid isn’t the clear and bright elixir we see on our shelves; it is more akin to a cloudy cider than a glass of wine.

 Simply filtering the wine isn’t as easy as it sounds, since the lees is so fine that you’d need specialized membrane filters, which come at a cost and may harm the wine’s flavour.
 The answer is to use fining agents such as Bentonite, Casein, Gelatine, Isinglass, or Kieselsol, which can be natural, synthetic, plant or animal based.

 The reason that animal products might be used at this stage may be due to cost, but also because some fining agents are more suitable to certain styles of wine.
 For example, Albumin from egg whites gives a smoother mouthfeel and softer tannin profile to fine red wines, hence its widespread use in Bordeaux.

 It’s important to note that, whatever fining agent is used, it doesn’t remain in the wine – the process of fining removes both fermentation particles and the fining agent itself.
 However, vegans will still wish to avoid drinking wines which have been fined using an animal-derivative product.

 There is good news however.
-As winemaking science continues to make great strides, winemakers are finding increasingly clever ways to achieve stable, clear wines with minimal intervention – and being vegan is no reason to avoid drinking wine, since our range of vegan-suitable wines is sufficiently diverse to please even the most discerning of palates.
+As winemaking science continues to make great strides, winemakers are finding increasingly clever ways to achieve stable, clear wines with minimal intervention.
+Being vegan is no reason to avoid drinking wine, since our huge range of vegan-suitable wines is sufficiently diverse to please even the most discerning of palates.

 We sell wine that offers quality and value at every level, from the everyday to the extraordinary.
 Read more about us.